Fortifications of Den Helder: 1886 Fort Harssens

 In 1879 Minister of War Den Beer Poortugael took the lead and secured money to build Fort Harssens.
 That same year construction began.
 While there were some doubts about the plan it was deemed to be realistic and effective.
 With its two armored cupolas with two Krupp 30.5 cm MRK L/25 each, Fort Harssens was something very different from the existing 19th century forts.

 Apart from building Fort Harssens there were also some other modernizations.
 Between 1875 and 1878 Fort Erfprins was modernized.
 It got an underground barracks for about 1,000 men, protected against grenade fire.
 Erfprins also got emplacements for 24 cm guns.

 1913 plans for Kijkduin

 Just before World War I, the Dutch government decided to modernize Fort Kijkduin.
-It was planned to get armored cupolas with the 28 cm SK L/45 gun gun.
+It was planned to get armored cupolas with the 28 cm SK L/45 gun.
 This was a modern powerful gun.
 However, critics warned that doing the minimum of what was required, would lead to a quick obsolescence of the fortress.
 Due to World War I, the plan was not executed.